-Through the generosity of the Giorgi Mushroom Company, the College of Agricultural Sciences is able to announce the availability of $100,000 in support of mushroom research during the 2024/2025 fiscal year.
+Through the generosity of the Giorgi Mushroom Company, the College of Agricultural Sciences offers funding in support of mushroom research.

 Mushroom research is broadly defined, including: processing, packing, composting, pathology, strain research, entomology, disease control, spent substrate research, food safety, post-harvest handling, product development and marketing, and mushroom physiology (list is illustrative, not constraining).
 Funds may be used to support undergraduate and graduate students, postdoctoral scholars, technicians, expendable supplies, necessary equipment, and infrastructure improvement (i.e., laboratory or chamber enhancement).
 Successful proposals have previously focused on research that directly impacts production, distribution, and other commercial aspects in the mushroom industry.